xinruij/xinruij.github.io/index.md

 # Xinrui Jia
 (shin-ray)

-I'm a fourth-year computer science PhD student at EPFL in the Theory Lab.
+I'm a fifth-year computer science PhD student at EPFL in the Theory Lab.
 My advisor is Prof. Ola Svensson.
 Broadly, I'm interested in approximation algorithms and discrete optimization and I have done some work on clustering.
 Recently, I finished a six-month internship in applied research at Apple.

 I did my undergraduate studies at the University of Waterloo (majors: Combinatorics and Optimization, Pure Mathematics).